UCSD-SUMS/latex-w17-workshop/Presentation Notes.md

 ```

 ------
-# 4: Stepping Up the Complexity: References
+# 4: Packages and References

 ## Overview